Skip to content

 2. To give someone access to:

-• your personal account, select the relevant tile under the newsroom
+• your personal details, select the relevant tile under the newsroom

-• a company or trust account that you administer, click View accounts and select the client.
+• company or trust details that you administer, click View accounts and select the client.

 3. Select Assign permissions from the side menu and then select the Assign permissions tab.